UPDATED: March 2018

 Visit Savvy Rest’s website to see their wide array of mattresses and learn more about all the materials they use.
 Our king-sized mattress cost around $3,500, but prices depend on which model you choose in addition to the size you want.
 We now sell Savvy Baby mattresses in our online store.

-White Lotus provides a comprehensive, transparent website (complete with an ingredients page), and they sent along a big box of samples of all of their sumptuous natural materials.
-(Felix had a blast making beds for his stuffed animals out of the goodies.)
+White Lotus provides a comprehensive, transparent website (complete with an ingredients page), and they sent along a big box of samples of all of their sumptuous natural materials when I first reviewed them.
+(My kids had a blast making beds for their stuffed animals out of the goodies.)
 Not all White Lotus mattresses qualify as Good Stuff, though, so make a note of the issues below.
-The ones that are good are very, very good, and I recently bought Felix a White Lotus futon for his bed.

 White Lotus uses some really cool ingredients in their products: